 Elephants and Chariots braving the rocks.
 Look at the generous use of gold to embellish a subdued landscape.

-Hanuman and his magical tail playing games as rest of the armies fight.
+Hanuman and his magical tail play games as the rest of the armies fight.

 Ravana